Alfie51m/addon-vscode/vscode/DOCS.md

 you to edit your Home Assistant configuration directly from your web browser, directly from within the Home Assistant frontend.

+This is a personal fork of the original [Studio Code Server][upstream] add-on by Franck Nijhof, maintained here to keep the bundled editor and extensions current.
+It bundles:

+- **code-server**: `v4.129.0` (VS Code `1.129.0`)
+- **Home Assistant CLI**: `5.0.0`
+- Refreshed extensions, including the Home Assistant Config Helper, YAML, ESPHome, Prettier, Error Lens, indent-rainbow, Material Design Icons Intellisense, and Log File Highlighter
+- Refreshed `esphome` and `yamllint` backend tooling

 The add-on has the Home Assistant, MDI icons and YAML extensions pre-installed and pre-configured right out of the box.
 This means that auto-completion works instantly, without the need for configuring anything.